 Kali symbolizes inner strength, courage, and the power to overcome fear.
 Devotees honour her for guidance in difficult times.
 She teaches the importance of facing challenges with bravery and determination.

-Nature and Elemental Gods in Hindu Mythology
+Nature and Elemental Deities

 Indra, the god of rain and thunderstorms in Hindu mythology, seated on a celestial throne among the clouds.
 Indra is shown holding his thunderbolt weapon, Vajra, glowing with electric energy, and surrounded by storm clouds and flashes of lightning.
 He wears golden armour and a crown, symbolizing his role as king of the heavens.
 The background features a dynamic sky filled with rain and light breaking through the clouds, creating a powerful and awe-inspiring atmosphere

-the god of rain and thunderstorms in Hindu mythology, Indra
+the god of rain and thunderstorms, Indra

 Agni, the god of fire in Hindu mythology, standing amidst a glowing, sacred fire.
 Agni has a radiant, fiery aura and two heads symbolizing his connection to both the physical and spiritual realms.
 He holds a staff and a sacrificial ladle, emphasizing his role in carrying prayers to the gods.
 The background features a ceremonial setting with offerings, flames, and golden light illuminating the scene

-the god of fire in Hindu mythology, Agni
+the god of fire, Agni

 Shakti: The Divine Feminine Energy